hanrichard/Notebook/aws/aws learning doc/tips.md

 - RedShift uses EC2 instances as well, so you need to choose your instance type/size for scaling compute vertically, but you can also scale horizontally by adding more nodes to the cluster.

 - An !!!authentication token!!!! is a unique string of characters that Amazon RDS generates on request.
 Authentication tokens are generated using AWS Signature Version 4.
 Each token has a lifetime of 15 minutes.
 You don't need to store user credentials in the database, because authentication is managed externally using IAM.
 You can also still use standard database authentication.

+- The option that says: Use AWS Transit Gateway to route all access in S3 and DynamoDB to a public endpoint is incorrect because a Transit Gateway simply connects your VPC and on-premises networks through a central hub.
+It acts as a cloud router that allows you to integrate multiple networks.

+The option that says: Use AWS Direct Connect to route all access to S3 and DynamoDB via private endpoints is incorrect because AWS Direct Connect is primarily used to establish a dedicated network connection from your premises to AWS.
+The scenario didn't say that the company is using its on-premises server or has a hybrid cloud architecture.

+The option that says: Use AWS VPN CloudHub to route all access in S3 and DynamoDB to a private endpoint is incorrect because AWS VPN CloudHub is mainly used to provide secure communication between remote sites and not for creating a private endpoint to access Amazon S3 and DynamoDB within the Amazon network.